 All these processes take place on different layers (tiers) of the web application.
 And this brings us to the next topic.

-The infrastructure of a web app consists of three isolated layers, namely the presentation, business, and persistence layers.
+The infrastructure of a web app includes the presentation, business, data access, and database layers.
 Here’s what they are responsible for.

 The presentation level is the frontend of the web application located in your browser.
 This tier renders data from the backend into readable content and interface elements.